Sayan-Maity/Login-Redux/README.md

 In the project directory, you can run:

 ## Steps to start the project into your local Repo
-First fork this repo \
+At first fork this repo \

 Then clone this repository \
 For cloning copy the HTTPS key and then paste it with thie command \
 `git clone "https://github.com/Sayan-Maity/Login_Redux.git"`